Led Zeppelin: Hiatus from touring and return: 1975–1977

 In 1977, Led Zeppelin embarked on another major concert tour of North America.
 The band set another attendance record, with an audience of 76,229 at their Silverdome concert on 30 April.
 It was, according to the Guinness Book of Records, the largest attendance to that date for a single act show.
 Although the tour was financially profitable, it was beset by off-stage problems.
 On 19 April, over 70 people were arrested as about 1,000 fans tried to gatecrash Cincinnati Riverfront Coliseum for two sold-out concerts, while others tried to gain entry by throwing rocks and bottles through glass doors.
 On 3 June, a concert at Tampa Stadium was cut short because of a severe thunderstorm, despite tickets indicating "Rain or Shine".
 A riot broke out, resulting in arrests and injuries.

-After 23 July show at the Day on the Green festival at the Oakland Coliseum in Oakland, California, Bonham and members of Led Zeppelin's support staff were arrested after a member of promoter Bill Graham's staff was badly beaten during the band's performance.
+After the 23 July show at the Day on the Green festival at the Oakland Coliseum in Oakland, California, Bonham and members of Led Zeppelin's support staff were arrested after a member of promoter Bill Graham's staff was badly beaten during the band's performance by Zeppelin manager Peter Grant and one of his security staff, John Bindon.
 The following day's second Oakland concert was the group's final live appearance in the United States.
 Two days later, as they checked in at a French Quarter hotel for their 30 July performance at the Louisiana Superdome, Plant received news that his five-year-old son, Karac, had died from a stomach virus.
 The rest of the tour was immediately cancelled, prompting widespread speculation about Led Zeppelin's future.